47th Annual Undergraduate Research Conference, Thursday, May 6 to Friday May 7, 2021

 The College takes seriously the role of research in the liberal arts education of undergraduates.
 Students regularly benefit from direct contact with our research faculty and are empowered and encouraged to conduct their own inquiries.
-All undergraduates at the University are invited to participate in and present their research at the College’s 44th annual Undergraduate Research Conference on Friday, May 4, 2018.
-Projects in the Natural Sciences, Social Sciences and Humanities are welcome!
+All undergraduates at the University are invited to participate in and present their research at the College’s 47th annual Undergraduate Research Conference from Thursday, May 6 to Friday, May 7, 2021.
+Projects in STEM, Social Sciences, and Humanities are welcome!

 - Abstracts will be published in Inquiry